freerange/pair-programming-presentation/presentation.md

 ^
 - And here's the second six.
-- It's not super important to know what all these mean at the moment.
+- [Read the list]
-- Even if you don't know it you're already doing many of these.
+- It's not super important to know what all these mean at the moment, but it's worth noting that you're actually doing most of them.

 ---